Concordia USD 333: Concordia Junior-Senior High School

 Concordia students attend the Junior-Senior High for grades 7-8 (junior high) and 9-12 (senior high).

 Concordia Middle School

 The Concordia district has both a "junior high" school and a "middle" school in the same district.
 School districts normally have either a "junior high" or a "middle" school but rarely have both.
 In Concordia, the middle school houses grades 5-6 where the junior high houses grades 7-8 (as well as grades 9-12 for the senior high in the attached building complex).
-At the end of the 2012-13 school year, Concordia Middle School closed.
+At the end of the 2012-13 school year, Concordia Middle School closed but has since re-opened.